victorliu-sq/PaperWriting/FlashSMP.md

 }
 ```

-Although atomicCAS is a quite lightweight and fine-grained synchrnozaition approach suitable for GS' algorithm's frequent updates, however, it can become a contention point and bottleneck when too many threads try to update the rank of the same partner.
-The retries and wasted work from atomicCAS operations can significantly slow down the overall algorithm, offsetting the benefits of parallelization.

-Furthemore, this memory contention problem can be magnified on GPUs, which are designed with a high number of parallel processing units to ensure execution of large volume parallel tasks.

-GPUs, with their large number of parallel units, experience high contention when multiple threads attempt to perform atomic operations simultaneously
+While atomicCAS is a lightweight and fine-grained synchronization approach seemingly suitable for the frequent updates in the GS algorithm, parallel GS and parallel MW algorithms may perform poorly under high contention due to frequent CAS failures.

-According to Lemma 3, in the worst-case scenario where all men have the same preference so contention to women is maximized, the number of atomicCAS can reach O(n^3)
+According to Lemma 2, in the worst-case scenario where all men have the same preference lists and processing units are sufficient, the number of atomicCAS operations can reach O(n^3), offsetting the benefits of parallelization since the time complexity of the GS algorithm is only O(n^2).

-This contention significantly slows down the execution, as threads often need to retry operations multiple times due to conflicts, undermining the potential speedup from parallel execution.

-which require synchronization to ensure correct execution of parallel tasks.
-This high bandwidth and large number of parallel units lead to increased contention when multiple threads attempt to access shared resources simultaneously.
-In the context of the GS algorithm, where many threads may need to update the partner status of participants concurrently, this contention can result in considerable wasted work.

-GPUs, with their large number of parallel units, experience high contention when multiple threads attempt to perform atomic operations simultaneously.
-This contention significantly slows down the execution, as threads often need to retry operations multiple times due to conflicts, undermining the potential speedup from parallel execution.
+Therefore, GPUs, with their large number of parallel units, can even exacerbate the contention problem, diminishing the potential advantages of parallel execution.

 ```
-In the worst-case scenario, if the preference list size is \( n \), and all threads contend to update the same memory location, each thread may need to repeatedly attempt the atomicCAS operation until it succeeds.
-This can result in \( O(n) \) atomicCAS operations per thread, leading to a total of \( O(n^2) \) operations for all threads combined.
+Lemma1:
+To find the minimum value among \( n \) numbers using \( n \) threads and atomicCAS to update a shared memory location, where the initial value is greater than any of the \( n \) numbers, the number of atomicCAS operations is \( O(n^2) \).

+Proof:
-To analyze the behavior of atomicCAS more closely, consider the scenario where multiple threads attempt to update a shared memory location to the smallest value.
-Let the values proposed by these threads be \( v_1, v_2, \ldots, v_n \), sorted such that \( v_1 < v_2 < \ldots < v_n \).

-The smallest value \( v_1 \) will execute atomicCAS successfully on its first attempt, as there is no smaller value in the memory yet.
-The second smallest value \( v_2 \) will execute atomicCAS successfully only after \( v_1 \) has updated the memory location, meaning it might attempt the operation twice—first failing when \( v_1 \) updates the location and then succeeding.
-Similarly, the \( k \)-th smallest value \( v_k \) may need up to \( k \) attempts, as it will fail for each smaller value that has already updated the location.

-The total number of atomicCAS executions \( T(n) \) for \( n \) values is the sum of these attempts:
+Let the initial value in the shared memory location be \( v_{n+1} \), and the values proposed by the threads be \( v_1, v_2, \ldots, v_n \), sorted such that \( v_1 < v_2 < \ldots < v_n < v_{n+1} \).
+The thread proposing the smallest value \( v_1 \) will execute atomicCAS only once.
+On its first attempt, it will either succeed with the original maximum value or find a smaller value and stop.
+The thread proposing the second smallest value \( v_2 \) will execute atomicCAS at most twice.
+On its first attempt, it will fail and read out \( v_1 \) after \( v_1 \) has updated the memory location.
+On its second attempt, it will either succeed or read out a value smaller than \( v_2 \) and stop.
+Similarly, the \( k \)-th smallest value \( v_k \) can perform up to \( k \) attempts, as it will fail for each smaller value that has already updated the location.
+Thus, the total number of atomicCAS executions \( T(n) \) for \( n \) values is the sum of these attempts:

 \[
 T(n) = \sum_{k=1}^{n} k = 1 + 2 + 3 + \ldots + n = \frac{n(n+1)}{2} = O(n^2)
 \]

-Consequently, the total number of CAS operations to decide a minimum value among \( n \) values will be \( O(n^2) \).
+Consequently, the total number of atomicCAS operations to determine the minimum value among \( n \) values is \( O(n^2) \).

+Lemma2:
-Additionally, for an SMP instance with \( n \) men and \( n \) women, due to the nature of SMP where a woman never gets unpaired once being proposed to, a woman can be proposed to by at most \( n \) men.

-In this case, the total number of atomicCAS executions in the worst case is \( O(n^3) \).
+For an SMP instance with \( n \) men and \( n \) women, the total number of atomicCAS executions is \( O(n^3) \).

-While atomicCAS is useful for simple atomic operations, it is not well-suited for the more complex and frequent updates required in the GS algorithm.
-The high contention and retry overheads negate the benefits of parallel execution.
+Proof:
+In the worst-case scenario, all \( n \) men have identical preference lists, as shown in Figure 4.
+In the first round of proposals, all \( n \) men and corresponding \( n \) threads will contend to update the same memory location to set the minimum value.
+Based on Lemma 1, the total number of atomicCAS for this round of proposals is \( O(n^2) \).
+In the second round, \( n-1 \) men will make proposals since 1 man will already be paired.
+This results in \( O(n) \) men, leading to \( O(n^2) \) atomicCAS operations.
+This pattern continues for all \( n \) rounds of proposals.
+Thus, the total number of atomicCAS executions in the worst-case scenario is \( O(n^3) \).
+If the preference list size is \( n \), and all threads contend to update the same memory location, each thread may need to repeatedly attempt the atomicCAS operation until it succeeds.
+This can result in \( O(n) \) atomicCAS operations per thread, leading to a total of \( O(n^2) \) operations for all threads combined.
+In this case, the total number of atomicCAS executions in the worst-case scenario is \( O(n^3) \).
 ```

-These limitations of traditional synchronization methods lead to the question: **Can we leverage advanced hardware functions to further optimize synchronization performance in GS parallel processing?**
+The limitations of traditional synchronization methods lead to the question: **Can we leverage advanced hardware functions to further optimize synchronization performance in GS parallel processing?**